 These activities have included free make and take sessions where visitors were encouraged to decorate their own model aircraft drawing inspiration from the designs, colours and shapes that are central to David’s style; inspiring over 800 children as part of the Museum’s October Half Term activity to design their own personal aircraft art using designs based on David’s ‘Plane Tessellations’ and ‘Tribute’ collections; and entertaining school children from Churchfields Academy in Swindon with a series of interactive workshops first at that artist’s studio in Swindon before visiting the exhibition in London where they further explored David’s executions and the stories behind them.

-of February, David will be present in the Museum’s Art Gallery from 2pm to 3pm to talk informally with visitors to the Fresh Air Exhibition about his life-long love of flight; and how this passion has fashioned his creativity, his style, and his various friendships with the great and good within the aviation community.
+On Thursday 21st and Thursday 28th of February, David will be present in the Museum’s Art Gallery from 2pm to 3pm to talk informally with visitors to the Fresh Air Exhibition about his life-long love of flight; and how this passion has fashioned his creativity, his style, and his various friendships with the great and good within the aviation community.

 Andrew Cormack Keeper of Visual Arts, Medals and Uniforms at the Royal Air Force Museum states: